 It may seem paradoxical that although the egalitarian algorithms best matched the individual outcomes of the observed fissions (see ‘How well did each algorithm predict observed individual-level outcomes?’), the baboons were relatively inefficient compared to these algorithms, more closely matching the efficiency of the despotic algorithm (see ‘How efficient were the observed baboon fissions?’).
 This indicates the despotism algorithm disturbed the baboon networks the observed amount, but in the wrong way: it broke the observed percentage and weights of bonds, but not the bonds that the baboons actually broke.
-Since the question of which bonds are broken or maintained is more indicative of process than network-level metrics, our results point to the egalitarian algorithms as the ones that most closely resemble the process of observed fissions.
+Since the question of which bonds are broken or maintained is more indicative of process than network-level metrics, our results suggest the egalitarian algorithms most closely resemble the process of observed fissions.
 This apparent paradox highlights that understanding the processes by which animals make complex collective decisions remains challenging.
-As noted above, we either lack the full information available to the baboons, or the baboons are constrained and error-prone in their collective decision processes, perhaps because different individuals use different decision processes, creating a mix of processes being used simultaneously.
-Overall, this points out the need for more refined empirical data on what animals are doing in real time.
+We either lack the full information available to the baboons or the baboons are constrained and error-prone in their collective decision processes, perhaps because different individuals use different decision processes simultaneously.
+Overall, this demonstrates the need for refined empirical data on individual behavior in real time.

-Network topology may have played a role in determining which algorithm best matched observed outcomes.
-Not only were all algorithms able to simulate a fission with high efficiency on the Lodge group network (see above), they also all (except random) performed well at accurately predicting which bonds were broken versus maintained in the observed fission of Lodge group (Figure 5).
-This shows, the observed fission on the simpler, more linear Lodge group network was relatively efficient; thus, all non-random decision processes accurately assigned a large percentage of bonds as broken or maintained in the fission of this relatively linear network.

-Hook’s group fission presents a striking departure from the general rule that egalitarian algorithms best predicted individual-level outcomes.
+Hook’s fission presents a striking departure from the general rule that egalitarian algorithms best predicted individual-level outcomes.
 Each of the nonrandom algorithms did worse at predicting individual-level outcomes for this group than the random algorithm (Figure 5).
 Observations suggest that this fission occurred as a result of a single male (the group’s most connected individual pre-fission) repeatedly leading off a particular subset of females, eventually leading to a fission (unpublished data).
-This was an unusual fission process in our dataset34,61, and it suggests that perhaps Hook’s fission did not follow any of the collective decision strategies outlined here.
+This was an unusual fission process34,62, and it suggests that perhaps Hook’s fission did not follow any of the collective decision strategies outlined here.
 This exemplifies how individuals with non-typical behavior can have a powerful influence over collective decisions.

 Conclusions